Romani people: Early modern history

 Their early history shows a mixed reception.
 Although 1385 marks the first recorded transaction for a Romani slave in Wallachia, they were issued safe conduct by Holy Roman Emperor Sigismund in 1417.
-Romanis were ordered expelled from the Meissen region of Germany in 1416, Lucerne in 1471, Milan in 1493, France in 1504, Catalonia in 1512, Sweden in 1525, England in 1530 (see Egyptians Act 1530), and Denmark in 1536.
-From 1510 onwards, any Romani found in Switzerland were to be executed; while in England (beginning in 1554) and Denmark (beginning of 1589) any Romani which did not leave within a month were to be executed.
-Portugal began deportations of Romanis to its colonies in 1538.
+Roma were ordered expelled from the Meissen region of Germany in 1416, Lucerne in 1471, Milan in 1493, France in 1504, Catalonia in 1512, Sweden in 1525, England in 1530 (see Egyptians Act 1530), and Denmark in 1536.
+From 1510 onwards, any Rom found in Switzerland was to be executed, while in England (beginning in 1554) and Denmark (beginning of 1589) any Rom who did not leave within a month was to be executed.
+Portugal began deportations of Roma to its colonies in 1538.

-A 1596 English statute gave Romanis special privileges that other wanderers lacked.
+A 1596 English statute gave Roma special privileges that other wanderers lacked.
 France passed a similar law in 1683.
-Catherine the Great of Russia declared the Romanis "crown slaves" (a status superior to serfs), but also kept them out of certain parts of the capital.
+Catherine the Great of Russia declared the Roma "crown slaves" (a status superior to serfs), but also kept them out of certain parts of the capital.
 In 1595, Ștefan Răzvan overcame his birth into slavery, and became the Voivode (Prince) of Moldavia.

-Since a royal edict by Charles II in 1695, Spanish Romanis had been restricted to certain towns.
+Since a royal edict by Charles II in 1695, Spanish Roma had been restricted to certain towns.
 An official edict in 1717 restricted them to only 75 towns and districts, so that they would not be concentrated in any one region.
-In the Great Gypsy Round-up, Romani were arrested and imprisoned by the Spanish Monarchy in 1749.
+In the Great Gypsy Round-up, Roma were arrested and imprisoned by the Spanish Monarchy in 1749.

 During the latter part of the 17th century, around the Franco-Dutch War, both France and the Dutch Republic needed thousands of men to fight.
 Some recruitment took the form of rounding up vagrants and the poor to work the galleys and provide the armies' labour force.
-With this background, Romanis were targets of both the French and the Dutch.
+With this background, Roma were targets of both the French and the Dutch.

-After the wars, and into the first decade of the 18th century, Romanis were slaughtered with impunity throughout Holland.
-Romanis, called ‘heiden’ by the Dutch, wandered throughout the rural areas of Europe and became the societal pariahs of the age.
-Heidenjachten, translated as "heathen hunt" happened throughout Holland in an attempt to eradicate them.
+After the wars, and into the first decade of the 18th century, Roma were slaughtered with impunity throughout the Dutch Republic.
+Roma, called 'heiden' ('heathens') by the Dutch, wandered throughout the rural areas of Europe and became the societal pariahs of the age.
+Heidenjachten, translated as "heathen hunt" happened throughout the Dutch Republic in an attempt to eradicate them.

-Although some Romani could be kept as slaves in Wallachia and Moldavia until abolition in 1856, the majority traveled as free nomads with their wagons, as alluded to in the spoked wheel symbol in the Romani flag.
+Although some Roma could be kept as slaves in Wallachia and Moldavia until abolition in 1856, the majority traveled as free nomads with their wagons, as alluded to in the spoked wheel symbol in the Romani flag.
 Elsewhere in Europe, they were subjected to ethnic cleansing, abduction of their children, and forced labour.
-In England, Romani were sometimes expelled from small communities or hanged; in France, they were branded, and their heads were shaved; in Moravia and Bohemia, the women were marked by their ears being severed.
-As a result, large groups of the Romani moved to the East, toward Poland, which was more tolerant, and Russia, where the Romani were treated more fairly as long as they paid the annual taxes.
+In Britain, Roma were sometimes expelled from small communities or hanged; in France, they were branded, and their heads were shaved; in Moravia and Bohemia, the women were marked by their ears being severed.
+As a result, large groups of the Roma moved to the East, toward Poland, which was more tolerant, and Russia, where the Roma were treated more fairly as long as they paid the annual taxes.